3D Rotations in Processing (Vectors, Matrices, Quaternions)

 Before moving on, we note that, when calculating local bases, the cross product of two unit vectors is not a unit vector, as seen below:

-A sample result would be c [ -0.28 , -0.02 , -0.12 ] |c| 0.301 n [ -0.92 , -0.06 , -0.39 ] |n| 1.000
+A sample result would be c [ -0.28 , -0.02 , -0.12 ] |c| 0.301 n [ -0.92 , -0.06 , -0.39 ] |n| 1.000 .
+The area formed by cross products between two vectors is a parallelogram in 2D, and a parallelepiped in 3D.
+Nor does linear interpolation (lerp)

 between two normalized vectors result in a normalized vector.
 This is crucial when rotating from one angle to another instead of rotating by an increment.

-, when the two points are 180 degrees apart and neither CW nor CCW is shorter.
+A workaround in 2D is to interpolate between the headings of the two vectors, preferring the shortest distance (torque minimization); the problematic case here is delta == 0, when the two points are 180 degrees apart and neither CW nor CCW is shorter.
 We can see the distance between the purple and magenta points as they travel from the start point, in orange, and the end point, in blue, one along a chord the other along an arc.
 They both reach the destination in the same amount of time, but the magenta point travels a greater distance.
 If linear interpolation had to cover the same distance as angular interpolation in the same time, how would that influence the speed of the purple point?
 Meanwhile, the magenta keeps constant angular velocity.

 We raise these issues now because a 3D rotation mandates that the collection of points which compose a model be rotated in concert while maintaining proportion; a mathematical entity called the quaternion resolves this issue.